 To be a SEP, the project must meet certain requirements under the law, as well as any additional requirements established by the individual CalEPA board or department that brought the enforcement action.

-Among the requirements, a SEP must be a project that the violator would not otherwise be legally mandated to perform under a federal, state or local law or regulation.
-A SEP must also improve, protect or reduce risks to public health or the environment.
+Among the requirements, a SEP must be a project that the violator would not otherwise be legally mandated to perform under a federal, state, or local law.
+A SEP must also improve, protect, or reduce risks to public health or the environment.

 Projects do not have to be on CalEPA’s list of SEPs to be included in a settlement.
-Similarly, the enforcing agency is not limited to the projects that are on its list.
-Projects will be considered on a case by case basis and may be included in a settlement as long as they comply with enforcing board or department’s SEP policy.
-Learn more by visiting the SEP links below and by exploring the list of SEPs (Excel) that are available to be funded.
+Projects will be considered on a case-by-case basis and may be included in a settlement as long as they comply with enforcing board or department’s SEP policy.

-If you are have a project that you would like to have considered for listing as a SEP, please submit your SEP proposal here.
+If you have a project that you would like to have considered for listing as a SEP, please submit your SEP proposal using the CalEPA SEP form.
 CalEPA will route your SEP proposal to the appropriate board or department for consideration.
-For information about the boards or departments SEP procedures and policies, please the links below.

-Projects that are listed may be considered for inclusion in settlement agreements with violators.
+Projects that are approved by CalEPA’s boards and departments may be considered for inclusion in settlement agreements with violators.
 However, whether a project will be funded depends on many factors and is not guaranteed.

 - CalRecycle